-Psychedelic Science 2017 will be a crossroads where the paths of contemporary science and ancient healing wisdom intersect.
-From the apex of this cultural reconciliation, Débora González, Ph.D, will present the preliminary findings from a collaborative study by the Beckley Foundation and ICEERS, investigating the long-term effects of ayahuasca on mental health and quality of life in Western users.
+Psychedelic Science 2017 was a crossroads where the paths of contemporary science and ancient healing wisdom intersect.
+From the apex of this cultural reconciliation, Débora González, Ph.D, presented the preliminary findings from a collaborative study by the Beckley Foundation and ICEERS, investigating the long-term effects of ayahuasca on mental health and quality of life in Western users.

 “We’re asking whether ayahuasca is an effective tool to support emotional regulation in people suffering from anxiety, depression, post-traumatic stress disorder (PTSD) and grief,” she explains.

 The Beckley/ICEERS research project was conducted at the Temple of the Way of Light, an ayahuasca retreat in the Peruvian Amazon where ceremonies are led by Onanya (healers) of the Shipibo tribe.

 In the months leading up to their treatment, participants underwent a series of tests designed to analyze their psychopathology levels and overall quality of life.
 These tests were then repeated immediately after the ayahuasca workshops and again three months later, with plans to conduct further analyses after six and twelve months.

 “Results so far have been striking,” says González.
 “Over the course of a retreat – which can range from nine days to three weeks and involve five to eight ayahuasca sessions – we see a reduction in psychopathological symptoms that lasts for three months.
 We’re yet to conduct the six-month follow-up analysis so I can’t say if this will continue, but it’s clear that the effect is persistent.”

 Interestingly, while improvements were seen in patients with all four emotional disorders, those with PTSD appeared to experience the most benefit.
 “When we compare quality of life scores before and after ayahuasca treatment, we see that the biggest improvement is in those with PTSD.”